pantheon-systems/pauditd/README.md

     receive: <some number bigger than (the current value * 2)>
 ```

-### Sometime files don't have a `name`, only `inode`, what gives?
+### Sometime files don't have a `name`, only `inode`?

 The kernel doesn't always know the filename for file access.
-Figuring out the filename from an inode is expensive and
+Figuring out the filename from an inode is expensive and error prone.
-error prone.

 You can map back to a filename, possibly not *the* filename, that triggured the audit line though.